hotyoung008/learngit/readme.txt

 Git is a distributed version controll system.
-Git is a free softwar.
+Git is a free distibuted softwar under the GPL.